PGA Betting Guide to Specials and Props: U.S. Open

 Picking winners for a golf tournament is incredibly difficult and requires -- we hate to say it -- tons of luck to get it right.

 One wayward drive, one plugged bunker shot, or one shanked approach is all it takes to turn your magical big money payout into a stone-cold zero.
-Fortunately, we can play the prop market on FanDuel Sportsbook for the U.S. Open and find a few other ways to wager on this week's tournament without that all-or-nothing downside.
+Fortunately, we can play the prop market on FanDuel Sportsbook for the U.S. Open and find a few othergolf betting opportunities to wager on this week's tournament without that all-or-nothing downside.

 Whereas outright bets only pay out if the golfer wins the event, specials and props can keep bettors interested all the way through the end of the tournament.
 So let's focus on some of those opportunities: finishing position, leader after round one, and our favorite of the new Tourney Specials offered by FanDuel.